Tobacco Use Reduction in PLWH Project - Resources

 Organizations that provide quit tobacco services for PLWH in Michigan

-This map highlights the HIV/AIDS service organizations (ASOs) throughout Michigan that receive project funding to provide quit tobacco services for PLWH in our state.
-The linked page also includes a text directory of the funded organizations and the key contact(s) for the project.
+This webpage provides both a geographical (map-based) and an alphabetical directory of the HIV/AIDS service organizations (ASOs) throughout Michigan that currently receive project funding to provide quit tobacco services for PLWH in our state.

 "Talking About Thinking About Quitting?
 Facilitating a Guided Discussion with Tobacco Users" archived webcast (3:31:25) (MDHHS)